DanielOrtel/morph-declaration-to-raw/README.md

 ## Overview

 A `ts-morph` utility for transforming a Typescript AST node into a JS structure in memory.
-Useful for modifying or reading specific values from an object in
+Useful for modifying or reading specific values from an object in a Typescript AST.

+Originally, I wrote this as a way to generate an api-client, and be able to expose the validation configuration to it without exposing the internal api structure.

 ## Installation